This text was written by a 20th century artist Hansegger.*

 I responded: “Nothing is easier, because my whole heart is in it already!”
 And so we departed.

 I was honest enough to finally admit my failure.
 Completely exhausted, I gave up and called my new patron to the studio, trembling in mind and body.
-When he arrived, he sat down, looked at the pictures, one after the other, and spoke not a single word.
+When he arrived, he sat down, looked at the pictures, one after the other, and did not speak at all.

 “Oh Mother Earth, open yourself and swallow me up.”